jkugs/khetai/ext/khetai/dev/README.md

 ### fltk-ui

 A C++ FLTK GUI that allows you set up the board however you want and request a move.

+### sdl-ui

+An SDL3 version of the UI that is compatible with WebAssembly.